MasterL500/ShoppingList-geode/README.md

 * **Garage Button**: Removes the button of the Mod from the Garage Layer (Icon kit), so you can only access it inside the Shops.
 This option is enabled by default.
 * **Disable Checkmark**: Icons aren't greyed out and displayed without a checkmark, if you want to see the designs.
 This option is enabled by default.
+* **Display Paths**: Adds a 6th page dedicated to the Paths of Power, this feature is a work-in-progress and might not work on all devices.
+This option is disabled by default.

 ## Developer Commentary